Goldua2cope/devops24/examinations/06/README.md

 * If you want to serve files under a non-standard directory (such as the one we create above), we must also set the correct SELinux security context type on the directory and files.
 The context in question in this case should be `httpd_sys_content_t` for the `/var/www/example.internal/html/` directory.
+    - Good to set right security context for a file that one wishes to expose to the public
+    - See "ls -lZ <path/to/file>"

 # QUESTION B